 Jennifer Aniston loves a good skincare gadget, including Ziip's device, saying she had "never seen such a result from a little machine like that."
 The tool uses nanocurrent and microcurrent technology to promote collagen and elastin production, increase circulation, and repair tissue.

-Estée Lauder's eye serum was also featured on Barrymore's post of favorite creams, of which she said, "These work!
+Estée Lauder's eye serum was also featured on Barrymore's post of favourite creams, of which she said, "These work!
 I've tried everything and will continue to find the holy grail for dark circles."
-The product keeps your eyes moisturized for 24 hours thanks to hyaluronic acid.
+The product keeps your eyes moisturised for 24 hours thanks to hyaluronic acid.

 Barrymore uses Sunday Riley's Juno oil along with Now Solutions' Vitamin E to keep her skin hydrated.
 The face oil is packed with good-for-the-skin ingredients like superfood seed oils; antioxidants; amino acids; omegas-3, -6, and -9; and vitamins A and C.

 Beauty editor Erin Jahns's mum has the most amazing skin, and she's in her 70s!
 Needless to say, we listen to every word she says when she talks skincare.
 "This essence-serum hybrid is definitely an investment," she said of La Prairie's Skin Caviar Essence-In Lotion.
 "However, it really helps hydrate and condition the skin, and I've also seen improvements in the firmness and how plump and youthful my skin looks since I added it to my normal routine.
 Essentially, it's a treatment you apply after you cleanse and tone, and it acts kind of like a serum-primer—enhancing the benefits of whatever serum you use afterward—while also utilising nutrient-rich caviar water to make your pores looks smooth and tiny."